Tswyter/jsr-project1/README.md

 # Chatbot!

-## Our favorite AI nemesis, HAL9000 vs. Dave Bowman
+## Our favorite AI nemesis, HAL9000 vs. Dave Bowman (Taylor Version)

 * Construct a chatbot that responds to various inputs from Dave
 * Feel free to use the HTML and CSS scaffolds or construct your own